Mpox (Monkeypox) Vaccine

 What You Need To Know

-⚠Update 22nd December 2023: The HSE has paused the mpox vaccination programme until further notice.
-We are advocating for the mpox vaccine to be made available as part of routine vaccinations in sexual health services across Ireland.
+The HSE paused the mpox vaccination programme in December 2023.
+HSE is reviewing the need to reopen a vaccination programme due to the current outbreak.
+We will continue to advocate for the mpox vaccine to be made available as part of routine vaccinations in sexual health services across Ireland.
 When we receive more updates we will post them here.

 Mpox, the new name for monkeypox: In line with the recent World Health Organisation recommendation, we are updating all of our resources and webpages to ‘mpox’, the new term for monkeypox.